 Ending a relationship hurts, and post-breakup regret is natural.
-These tips for overcoming regret after a relationship ends will help you let go of the past, square your shoulders, and start moving toward a happier, hope-filled future.
+These tips for dealing with regret after a relationship ends will help you let go of the past and move toward a happier future.

 But first – why is crucial for you to start coping with your regret?
 Because your physical health is at stake.
 Research from Concordia University shows that lingering feelings of regret cause emotional distress (you’ve already experienced this, in the form of sadness, depression, and even guilt).
 But wait, it gets worse!
 Regret can affect your physical health by disrupting your hormones and impairing your immune system.
 This can lead to long-term health problems that affect your quality of life and future relationships.
-You need to learn how to overcome regret after breaking up with someone so you can Blossom and enjoy life again.
+It’s important to learn how to overcome regret so it doesn’t grow into feeling unlovable after a breakup.

 By the way, the same study from Concordia University also offered one tip for coping with regrets in life.
 It’s the worst advice for dealing with a breakup, and I’d never recommend it!
 The researcher said people who compare themselves to others who are “worse off” will feel better about their own lives.